Nelson-Gon/nelson-gon.github.io/content/projects.md

 ---

 Thank you very much for reading this site.
 If you have any feedback, please contact him and/or raise issues at any of the above repositories.
 Nelson is very open to on-job training to further improve his programming skills and contribute to humanity's progress.
-Thank you once again!